drewkhoury/usa-guide/README.md

 Once you have your Visa you're good to travel to the US, go ahead and book your flight!

+E3 Official details and FAQ: http://www.ustraveldocs.com/au/au-niv-typee3.asp

+- 10,500 E3 visas on offer each year that allow Aussies to live and work in the US
+- 2yr per visa renewal, you can renew indefinitely
+- Many working visas place a significant financial burden on employers and require them to prove the applicant is the only person capable of doing a specific job.The E3, on the other hand, simply requires the company to file a form with the American Department of Labour.
+- 1 pager to explain E3 to US employers recommended.
+“The visa process was new to my employer, so I put together a flow chart of the process to show them how easy it was, and how little they had to do.
+I think the fact that it didn’t cost them anything and could be processed quickly was a big drawcard,” she told news.com.au.
+The E3 expires every two years, however, unlike most categories it can be renewed an indefinite number of times.
+Best of all, there’s no age limit.
+- Tips in this article on how to explain an E3 visa to employers: http://aucommunity.org/top-10-tips-for-australian-job-seekers-in-new-york/

 **Employer:**

 - Background check